 The ordinance amendment would add regulations for digital display signage to Article XIX Advertising Regulations.
 Any subsequent digital signage applications would be subject to the development regulations stated in Ordinance No. 348, Article XIX Advertising Regulations.
-Any subsequent proposed signage application would be separately examined in accordance with CEQA (if required), as well as be required to comply with federal, State and County of Riverside policies and regulations.
+Any subsequent proposed signage application would be separately examined in accordance with CEQA, as well as be required to comply with federal, State and County of Riverside policies and regulations.
 This would include compliance with Riverside County Ordinance No. 625, Right to Farm.
 However, to conduct environmental analysis on the unspecified number of potential future signage applications based upon this ordinance amendment throughout the County would be entirely speculative and would not lead to meaningful analysis or informed decision-making.
 Potential future digital signage applications would be distinct projects standing on their own, with their own independent utility, which would require their own County review, approval and CEQA compliance.
 The proposed ordinance amendment would not involve changes in the existing environment that would result in conversion of Farmland to non-agricultural uses.
 Thus, the proposed ordinance amendment would not convert farmland, nor impair agricultural zoned properties.
 Impacts would be less than significant.

-Mitigation: No mitigation is required.
-Monitoring: No monitoring is required.
-5. Forest a) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Govt.
-Code section 51104(g))? b) Result in the loss of forest land or conversion of forest land to non-forest use? c) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of forest land to non-forest use?
+Mitigation: No mitigation is required.Monitoring: No monitoring is required. a) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Govt.
+Code section 51104(g))?

+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b) Result in the loss of forest land or conversion of forest land to non-forest use? $\boxtimes$ c) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of forest land to non-forest use?

-Source(s): Riverside County General Plan Figure OS-3a "Forestry Resources Western Riverside County Parks, Forests, and Recreation Areas," Figure OS-3b "Forestry Resources Eastern Riverside County Parks, Forests, and Recreation Areas," Project Application Materials to the ordinance, review and approval from the County, and compliance with CEQA.
+Source(s): Riverside County General Plan Figure OS-3a "Forestry Resources Western Riverside County Parks, Forests, and Recreation Areas," Figure OS-3b "Forestry Resources Eastern Riverside County Parks, Forests, and Recreation Areas," Project Application Materials

+The project includes an amendment to an ordinance, and as such, does not directly authorize any physical construction.
+Any subsequent digital signage application would require adherence to the ordinance, review and approval from the County, and compliance with CEQA.
 The proposed ordinance amendment would not cause a direct physical change in the environment that would convert forest land to non- forest use, nor impair properties zoned for timberland production.
 Impacts would be less than significant.

-The project includes an amendment to an ordinance, and as such, does not directly authorize any physical construction.
-Any subsequent digital signage application would require adherence